err0r500/k8s-practice/core-objects/intro.md

-# Hello, welcome to basic objects of Kubernetes
+# Hello !
+Let's discover the basic objects of Kubernetes

-We'll discover a few basic resources part of every kubernetes cluster
+There are a few basic resources that are part of every kubernetes cluster

 The cluster should already be starting, it's composed of a `master` node and a `worker` node.